MCP Tools Reference

 Don't repeatedly call network_directory - cache results and refresh periodically.

-2. Close Sessions
+2. Sessions Auto-Close

 3. Use Descriptive Names